codex-academy/expressjs-intro/steps/templating.md

 ---
 # Templates

-To combine data and html we use a template engine.
+To create views in Express you one can use various different template engines; this makes it easy to combine data into HTML files.
+We will use Handlebars as our template engine.

 ## Templating using Handlebars example